SplitScreen-Me/splitscreenme-www/docs/FAQ.md

 Also provide a debug log of the Nucleus Co-op error or crash: Open Nucleus Co-op settings by pressing the gear icon at the top right of the Nucleus UI.
 Check the box labelled Enable Debug Log, then press Save and Close.
 Run the handler you are having trouble with again and a log file will be created in the same folder as the Nucleus Co-op exe, called debug-log.txt.
 You can also ask for support in our discord.

-### 18.- A Nucleus Co-op handler doesn't launch / is not working, why?
+### 18.- A Nucleus Co-op handler doesn't launch/is not working, why?

 Make sure you are using latest Nucleus Co-op version and the handler latest version too.
 Here are other things you can try: